Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Slow Mixing in the Ferroelectric Phase

 Next, we use a union bound over the $2\ell + 1$ different paths in a configuration and consider the event that a particular path~$\gamma_k$ deviates by at least $4n^{3/4}$.
 Because all of the paths in $S$ are independent, we only need to consider the behavior of $\gamma_k$ in isolation.
 This allows us to rephrase the conditional event.
 Relaxing the conditional probability of each term in the sum gives

-For large enough $n$, the length of every path $\gamma_k$ is in the range $[n,2n]$ since we eventually have $n - \ell d \ge n/2$.
+For large enough $n$, the length of every path $\gamma_k$ is in the range $[n,2n]$ since we eventually have the inequality $n - \ell d \ge n/2$.
 Therefore, we can apply \Cref{lem:tethered-path-tail} with the error $\varepsilon/2$ to each term and use the universal upper bound

 It follows from the union bound and previous inequality that the conductance $\Phi(S)$ is bounded by

 which completes the proof. \end{proof}